-Issue & Autoenroll Client Authentication Certificate for SCCM Clients
+How to Issue & Auto enroll Client Authentication Certificate for SCCM Clients

-A client certificate is aslo required on any computer which will be managed via the Cloud Management Gateway ( CMG ) and devices are not Azure AD / Hybrid AD join.
+A client certificate is also required on any computer that will be managed via the Cloud Management Gateway ( CMG ), and devices are not Azure AD / Hybrid AD-joined.
 It is also required on the server that will host the Cloud Management Gateway connection point.

 RDP to Certificate Authority Server

-Under Compatibility tab, make sure to use to Windows Server 2003 under Certificate Authority option.
+Under the Compatibility tab, make sure to use to Windows Server 2003 under the Certificate Authority option.

-Click on Security tab, select the Domain Computers group and add the permission of Read and Autoenroll , do not clear Enroll.
+Click on the Security tab, select the Domain Computers group, and add the permission of Read and Autoenroll, do not clear Enroll.
 Then click on Ok

-Refresh the console and check if new template is there
+Refresh the console and check if the new template is there

 In the Certificate Authority console, right-click Certificate Templates, choose New, and then choose Certificate Template to Issue.